kganesh06/DataIngestion/README.md

 **Introduction**

 A python script for getting out data out of sharepoint without any SDK.
-Many organizations are using the sharepoint as shared storage, but it will be very expensive to give access to everyone.
 So above solution automates daily tasks without any external installation.

 **Business Requirement**